im-open/app-pool-status/README.md

 # App Pool Status

-This action will return the status of an on-premises IIS app pool
+This action will return the status of an IIS app pool hosted by an on-premises server

 ## Index <!-- omit in toc -->